-Employment hours are determined by the respective collective bargaining agreements for certificated and non-certificated employees or the salary and benefits package for non-union employees.
+Employment hours are determined by the respective collective bargaining agreements or the salary and benefits package for certificated and non-certificated employees.

 Act 34 of 1985 requires that all employees of public and private schools must submit a current Pennsylvania State Police Background Check (Form SP4-164) and Act 151 of 1994 requires a current background check for child or student abuse as a condition for school employment.
-In addition, Act 114 of 2006 requires prospective employees to have a federal criminal history background check.
+Act 114 of 2006 requires prospective employees to have a federal criminal history background check.
 Applicants must be fingerprinted and the PA Department of Education provides online access to approved hiring entities.
+In addition, Act 168 of 2014 (Sexual Misconduct/Abuse Disclosure Release Form) must be completed for each current and previous employer where the applicant had direct contact with children.
 Upon hiring, the original background checks must be presented to the Human Resources Department for initialing and registration.

 In order to certify the fitness of employees to efficiently discharge the duties which they will be performing and to protect the health of students from the transmission of communicable diseases, physical examinations of all employees will be required after receiving an offer of employment.
 This is mandated by the Commonwealth of Pennsylvania Department of Health.
 A form supplied by the Kennett Consolidated School District is to be completed within 30 days of employment by a licensed physician and returned to the Human Resources Office.
 Payment for the exam is the responsibility of the employee.

 The Human Resources Office maintains personnel files on all employees.
 These files contain documentation regarding all aspects of the employee’s employment with the District and are available for review.
 If an employee is interested in reviewing the file, a written request must be made to the Human Resources Office.